rapid7/insightconnect-plugins/grep/help.md

 # Version History

+* 1.0.3 - New spec and help.md format for the Hub
 * 1.0.2 - Update to use the `komand/python-3-slim-plugin:2` Docker image to reduce plugin size
 * 1.0.1 - Add `utilities` plugin tag for Marketplace searchability
 * 1.0.0 - Support web server mode